Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Problem Formulation

 Subsequently, we formulate the following signaling-efficient optimization problem:

 where constraint \eqref{eqpoc1} enforces that the maximum number of CCNs within each CFN must not exceed the predefined threshold ${M_{\max }}$.
-In this problem, if all services are classified as federated and the number of CFNs is set to $R=1$ with ${N_{\max }}=M$, the optimization reduces to a fully centralized CFN architecture.
+In this problem, if all services are classified as federated and the number of CFNs is set to $R=1$ with ${M_{\max }}=M$, the optimization reduces to a fully centralized CFN architecture.
 Conversely, if all services are classified as local, the formulation corresponds to a traditional decentralized CCN.
 By leveraging adaptive service classification and CFN grouping, the proposed framework enables a flexible balance between signaling overhead and system utility, thereby achieving enhanced system performance.

-However, although a single centralized optimizer could jointly optimize the local and federated variable sets under ideal conditions, this approach is impractical in practice due to the causality constraints imposed by the two-phase transmission protocol and the inherently dual-regime operation, whereby the global CSI required for centralized optimization cannot be obtained prior to executing the optimization process \cite{chen2024learning}.
+However, although a single centralized optimizer could jointly optimize the local and federated variable sets under ideal conditions, this approach is impractical in practice due to the causality constraints imposed by the two-phase transmission protocol and the inherently dual-regime operation, since the global CSI required for centralized optimization cannot be obtained before the optimization process is executed \cite{chen2024learning}.
 Furthermore, adopting a fully centralized approach would lead to substantially higher computational complexity.
-This motivates the development of a sequential distributed optimization algorithm, in which local optimization based on local observations does not significantly degrade the overall performance.
+This motivates the development of a sequential distributed optimization algorithm that relies on local observations while mitigating performance degradation caused by partial observability.